virta-ltd/sonarcloud-quality-gate/develop.md

     semversioner add-change --type minor --description 'Check quality gate'

+The `add-change` commands will create files in `.changes` directory, commit them to version control.

 To test what will happen during the release, try this (will modify working tree but not commit):

     semversioner release